swiftlang/swift-evolution/visions/webassembly.md

 ### Debugging

-Debugging Wasm modules is challenging because Wasm does not expose ways to introspect and control the execution of the Wasm instance, so a debugger cannot be built on top of Wasm itself.
-Therefore, special support from the Wasm execution engine is necessary for debugging.
+Debugging Wasm modules is challenging because Wasm does not expose ways to introspect and control the execution of a Wasm module instance, so a debugger cannot be built on top of Wasm itself.
+Special support from the Wasm execution engine is necessary for debugging.

-The current state of debugging tools in the Wasm ecosystem is not as mature as other platforms but there are two main directions:
+The current state of debugging tools in the Wasm ecosystem is not as mature as other platforms, but there are two main directions:

 1. LLDB debugger with Wasm runtime supporting GDB Remote Serial Protocol [1]